jonatan-branting/nvim-better-n/README.md

   end
 })

--- You create repeatable mappings like this: local hunk_navigation = require("better-n").create(
+-- You can create repeatable mappings in two ways:

+-- 1. Use `create()` when you want to define your own custom keybindings: local hunk_navigation = require("better-n").create(
   {
     next =  require("gitsigns").next_hunk,